heawon-yoon/anim-gaussian/README.md

 pip install -r requirements.txt

 ```
   If the gaussian module fails to be installed in ubuntu.
 Take a look at this.
-This is a common problem when I install
+This is a some problem I have met
   1. we could not find ninja.
         sudo apt-get update